 Even after the Prebys Cardiovascular Institute opened in 2015, Scripps Memorial Hospital La Jolla needed more space to care for patients.
 More recently, the COVID-19 pandemic has underscored the need for clinical flexibility, so providers can easily pivot to meet each patient’s personalized needs.

-“Our plans have this new tower as a mirror image of the Prebys Cardiovascular Institute, and the two will be attached to make it easy to move back and forth,” says Dale Mitchell, MD, a Scripps Clinic OB-GYN and Scripps La Jolla chief of staff.
+“The new tower will mirror the Prebys Cardiovascular Institute design, and the two will be attached to make it easy to move back and forth,” says Dale Mitchell, MD, a Scripps Clinic OB-GYN and Scripps La Jolla chief of staff.
 “That will provide easy access between inpatient facilities, the emergency department, imaging, surgery and outpatient care as well.”

 The new tower will also house a revamped women’s center with 38 private rooms, 13 labor and delivery rooms, and a NICU, run in collaboration with Rady Children’s Hospital, with 10 private beds.
 A 150,000 square-foot medical pavilion will provide additional space for outpatient care, including an ambulatory surgical center and birth center.